Paracosm-Daemon/Weaver/docs/getting-started/usage.md

 PostService.SendMessage:Fire("Hello from the client!") -- That's all!
 ```

-More information on communication can be found on the [next page](/docs/communication/services).
+More information on communication can be found on the [Communications page](/docs/communication/services).